Competitors are motivation, lockdowns are an opportunity

 “When we started our Melon operations in 2005, we had 74 stores.
 As of the end of Q3, we have 815”, Urzhumtsev said.
 “Last year, in spite of all the disruptions and the mess created by COVID, we opened more than 70 new stores.
 And we have opened almost 70 so far this year, with more to come in November and December.”

 How is this possible?
 Urzhumtsev explains that it’s down to the peculiarities of Russia and its market dynamic.
-The Russian apparel market is more fragmented than its European or American counterparts, with the 10 biggest players accounting for just 17% of the sector, compared to 30% in developed nations, so market leaders have plenty of room for growth.
-Melon Fashion Group benefitted from this with two M&As over the last 12 years, most recently acquiring Sela in 2019 in possibly the biggest deal in the local apparel market.
+The Russian apparel market is more fragmented than its European or American counterparts, with the 10 biggest players accounting for just 17% of the sector, against 30% in developed nations, so market leaders have plenty of room for growth.
+Melon Fashion Group has benefitted from this with two M&As over the last 12 years, most recently acquiring Sela in 2019 in possibly the biggest deal in the local apparel market.

 Social factors have helped Melon Fashion Group too.
 Branded clothes have retained a certain glamour in the minds of many Russians who remember the Soviet era, when they were seen as the preserve of an elite.

-For fashion retailers, this blend of fortuitous factors has meant the ability to continue growing in spite of the adverse effects of the coronavirus pandemic.
+For fashion retailers, this blend of fortuitous factors has meant the ability to continue growing in spite of the adverse effects of the coronavirus (COVID-19) pandemic.
 “For the last five years, our annual growth rate of revenue averaged 19%.
 We have ambitions to continue this growth, and believe that there is big potential for us on the market,” Urzhumtsev said.

 For retailers, the flipside to Russia’s generally favourable socio-economic environment is a certain amount of dependence on Russian income dynamics.
 Higher inflation and slowing real wage growth are bound to affect businesses of all descriptions.
 Urzhumtsev seemed unfazed.
 “We see big potential for growth, regardless of the economic environment,” he said.
-“We have four brands in three price niches - low, medium, and high - and with different fashion trends – some are moretrendy, some are more basic.
+“We have four brands in three price niches – low, medium, and high – and with different fashion trends – some are more trendy, some are more basic.
 The fact that we can provide a wide range of assortments in different price brackets particularly helps us when officially incomes are not growing.”

 Melon Fashion Group’s four brands – befree, ZARINA, LOVE REPUBLIC, and sela – cater to a variety of demographics, from young fashionistas to mothers with young children.
 For Urzhumtsev, this variety of target audiences is one of the company’s key strengths, and an invaluable asset in a changing market: “All four brands have their own distinct audiences.
 And I don’t know of any other Russian fashion company which has such a diversified portfolio.”